Building an Emergency Fund: Why and How

 Where to Keep Your Emergency Fund

-- High-yield savings account: Offers better interest than regular savings while maintaining liquidity
+- High-yield savings account: Offers better interest than regular savings while maintaining liquidity and FDIC insurance

 - Money market account: Similar to high-yield savings but may offer check-writing privileges